The Pacific War Online Encyclopedia

 Soldiers complained, with considerable cause, that sailors and

-the fact that the Navy and Air Force were more closely tied to rear
+result of the fact that the Navy and Air Force were more closely

 warships featured a "gedunk bar" supplying fresh ice cream.
 An